 Tools for Process & Service Prototyping

-After defining the purpose and setting the attributes of your prototype, you are ready to pick the right prototyping tool.
 In prototyping of processes and services, we usually start with an holistic outline of activities different stakeholders pursue along a timeline and how they interact with each other.
-It is the answer to there question: "What happens?".
+It is the answer to the question: "What happens?".

 Service / process blueprint